Manhattan Living

 ‘Tis the season for counting blessings and giving thanks, and NYC offers a wide array of opportunities to volunteer and help support those in need.
 Here are five organizations that are still looking for volunteers this Thanksgiving.

-Best NYC Restaurants for Thanksgiving Dinner
+The Best NYC Restaurants for Holiday Dining 2014